jedisct1/zig-hctr2/README.md

 - Filename encryption where certain characters are forbidden
 - Database encryption where column types must be preserved

-Unlike standard HCTR2/HCTR3 which are strictly length-preserving, the format-preserving variants maintain the character set but have minimal expansion due to radix encoding requirements.
+Like standard HCTR2/HCTR3, the format-preserving variants are length-preserving (no ciphertext expansion).
+They additionally maintain the character set by operating on digits in a specified radix.
 HCTR2-FP and HCTR3-FP support any radix from 2 to 256.
 Pre-configured variants are provided for common radixes:

 - Decimal (radix 10): useful for credit cards, IDs, phone numbers
 - Hexadecimal (radix 16): useful for hex-encoded data
 - Base64 (radix 64): useful for URL-safe encryption

-Note that format-preserving modes have higher minimum message lengths (e.g., 39 bytes for decimal) compared to standard HCTR2/HCTR3 (16 bytes minimum).
+Note that format-preserving modes have higher minimum message lengths (e.g., 39 digits for decimal, 32 for hex, 22 for base64) compared to standard HCTR2/HCTR3 (16 bytes minimum).

 ## Installation